Jordan Brown case: Conviction overturned

 On July 18, 2018, the Pennsylvania Supreme Court overturned his conviction in a 5–0 decision.
 The two Pennsylvania Supreme Court justices who did not participate had previously ruled in Jordan's favor on his earlier appeal while they had served as judges in the Pennsylvania Superior Court.
 The justices attacked the evidence as insufficient and said that the juvenile trial evidence pointing to a shotgun in Brown's bedroom as the murder weapon supported an equally reasonable conclusion that it was not the murder weapon.
 Justice Debra Todd wrote the Court's opinion and noted, "The Commonwealth’s evidence was, therefore, insufficient as a matter of law to overcome Appellant’s presumption of innocence, and the juvenile court’s adjudication of his delinquency for these serious crimes must be reversed."
 The last words of the opinion then ordered that "Appellant is discharged."
 Double jeopardy has attached under the Fifth Amendment, and Brown, now 21, cannot be retried.

 Another possible suspect is Adam Harvey, an ex-boyfriend of Houk.
 Houk had a restraining order against Harvey because Houk had claimed Harvey threatened to kill her and her family.

 Current life

 As of 2018, Brown was a college junior studying computer science.
-He has repeatedly stated in interviews that while he suffers from PTSD, he is committed to turning his life around.
+He has repeatedly stated in interviews that while he has PTSD, he is committed to turning his life around.